pulumi/pulumi-hugo/themes/default/content/docs/concepts/options/deletedwith.md

     weight: 5
 ---

 A resource may be deleted automatically when another resource is deleted.
 The other resource can be seen as a container resource.
-When such a container resource is deleted,

 {{% notes "info" %}}
 This resource option was introduced in [Pulumi v3.46.1](https://github.com/pulumi/pulumi/releases/tag/v3.46.1).
 For this option to function correctly, you need this minimum version for *both* the Pulumi CLI and the core Pulumi SDK.